daytonaio/content/guides/20250105_daytona_gpu_utilization.md

 [Docker](https://docs.docker.com/get-started/get-docker/) installed, an IDE like [VS Code](https://code.visualstudio.com/download) or
 [JetBrains](https://www.jetbrains.com/idea/download/),
 [Daytona](https://www.daytona.io/docs/installation/installation/), [CUDA-enabled GPU](https://developer.nvidia.com/cuda-gpus), [Nvidia GPU Driver](https://www.nvidia.com/en-us/drivers/) and WSL(Window Sub-System for Linux) and a Linux Distribution like Ubuntu.
-Both Window and Linux users can follow this guide, the only difference is driver installation which will be clarified later on in this guide.
+Both Window and Linux users can follow this guide, the only difference is potential driver installations which will be clarified later on in this guide.

 ## TL;DR